Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 \subsubsection{Settings}

-Our simulation platform is developed based on the Unity rendering engine and ML-Agents Toolkit \cite{juliani2018unity}, which is a flexible simulation and training platform for multi-agent reinforcement learning.
+Our simulation platform is developed based on the Unity rendering engine and ML-Agents Toolkit \cite{juliani2018unity}, a flexible simulation and training platform for multi-agent reinforcement learning.
 Scenes of target search with a single greedy agent and CTS with a drone swarm are developed successively.
 The dimensions of the base simulation environment in Fig. \ref{figure1} is $5m\times5m\times3m$ (width $\times$ length $\times$ height).
-In the AEC, the task difficulty level starts from $\epsilon_0=0.1$ and changes with $\delta_\epsilon =0.1$.
-Success rate boundaries are set to $sr_h = 0.90$ and $sr_l = 0.20$.
-Allowed maximum time step is $T_{max} = 5000$ in one episode.
-Reward weights are $\alpha = 1$ and $\beta = 0.1$.
-The initial linear and angular velocity of drones are reset to zero at the start of each episode.
+In the AEC, the {TDL} starts from $\epsilon_0=0.1$ and changes with $\delta_\epsilon =0.1$. {The TDL is clipped within $[0.1,0.9]$, not its domain $[0.0,1.0]$ during the training process since we aim to avoid the situation where the policy converges to only searching the set $B$ at the beginning.
+The {SR} boundaries are set to $sr_h = 0.85$ and $sr_l = 0.40$, which are the expected {SR} and the allowable lowest {SR} for our task, respectively.} The allowed maximum time step is $T_{max} = 5000$ in one episode. { The reward weights are set to $\alpha = 1$ and $\beta = 0.1$ as we focus more on the distance to reach during training.} The initial linear and angular velocity of drones are reset to zero at the start of each episode.
+The parameters of AEC used in our simulation are concluded in Table \ref{ACEMSL-param}. {These parameters are tried and adjusted in a reasonable range to reach the near-best performance.}